AdrienC21/CCSD/README.md

 <a href="https://www.instagram.com/adrien.carrel" target="_blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/instagram.svg" alt="instagram" height="39" width="52" /></a>
 <a href="https://github.com/AdrienC21/" target="_blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg" alt="github" height="39" width="52" /></a>

+This project has been **supervised by [Dr. Tolga Birdal](https://www.imperial.ac.uk/people/t.birdal)**, Assistant Professor (Lecturer) in the Department of Computing of Imperial College London.

 ### Contributions

 We welcome new contributors with various background and programming levels who would like to contribute to the fields of diffusion models and topological deep learning.
 Feel free to suggest new ideas, submit pull requests, etc.